Grace Episcopal Church (Sheboygan, Wisconsin): History

 Early in 1847 a small lot was bought in Sheboygan on which a wood-frame church was built.
 The first service of the new Grace Episcopal Church was held on Christmas Day 1847, and two years later a new church was consecrated by the Rt.
 Rev. Jackson Kemper, missionary Bishop of the Northwest Territory.

 The present church was built in 1871 in High Victorian Gothic style.
 It was listed on the Wisconsin State Register of Historic Places on July 17, 2009 as part of the Downtown Churches Historic District.
 The district was listed on the National Register of Historic Places on March 1, 2010.

 Relics

 Built within the structure of the church are several relics from the Holy Land.
 Inside the foundation are rocks from the Jordan River, and the chancel arch contains several small stones from Bethlehem.
 Inside the High Altar are pieces of olive wood from the Garden of Gethsemane, and five stones from under the Church of the Holy Sepulchre in Jerusalem.

-The Gardens

-Grace Episcopal is well known in the area for its large and beautiful gardens.
-They contain many different varieties of flowers and plants including: Columbine, Daisies, Hyssop, Ivy, Lady's Mantle, Lavender, Lily of the Valley, Mint, Pansies, Periwinkle, Strawberries, and Violets.